 Once you’ve carefully curated your profile picture and your bio, it’s time to start thinking about your Instagram feed.
 This will be explained in depth later in the article.
-However, when choosing images it’s important to ensure that they are high-quality, interesting to look at and tell a story.
-Brands often work with specific color palettes, tones or image series.
+However, when choosing images or videos, it’s important to ensure that they are high-quality, interesting to look at, and tell a story.
+Brands often work with specific color palettes, tones, or image series.

 Below are some brands that have strong Instagram profiles:

 Looking at this Nike’s Instagram, we can see that they have used their logo as the profile image.
 They have also cleverly constructed an inspiring tagline followed by their famous hashtag #justdoit.
 Scrolling down, you can also see a clear aesthetic taking place in their feed.
 All their images are high-quality and feature a diverse group of people being active.

 Glossier is another brand with a strong online presence.
 They have opted for a pastel pink profile picture (which matches the branding of their products) and a simple bio that clearly explains what the brand is, and reveals more about its ethos “skin first, makeup second”.
 When scrolling through Glossier’s Instagram feed you can clearly see a pattern of colors used, interesting images and a combination of close-up profile and product shots.